How to Create a Payment Form — Add Stripe to Any Registration, Booking, or Order Form

 When to use this: Event ticket forms with tier pricing (General / VIP / Early Bird), membership plans (Monthly / Annual), session types (Weekend / Weekday / Intensive), seat categories.
 Anywhere the customer is choosing between named options that have different prices.

 FormHug has ready-made online order form and payment form templates you can start from instead of building from scratch.
-Here are a few from the orders & payments template collection:
+Here are a few from the orders & payments template collection; for a broader list by use case, see 13 free order form templates with online payment.

 Payment Form Template — Built for freelancers and small businesses.
 Captures payment amounts, reference numbers, and billing details with Stripe integration.
 Closes the gap between sending an invoice and actually getting paid.